 Remove Spills and Stains

-Sometimes your artificial grass looks bad because of accidental spills of juices, mustard, wine, or coffee stains.
+Sometimes your balcony’s artificial grass may look dull because of accidental spills like juice, mustard, wine, or coffee stains.
 You can remove these stains by using water solutions and granular detergents.
 Take a bucket of water and mix an effective detergent in it.

 Then, with the help of a soft cloth or towel, rub the stains gently without exerting too much pressure.
-Dampen the cloth in water solutions and gently blot up liquid on the artificial grass.
-You can easily remove the stains by using a sponge without damaging the appearance of your artificial grass.
+Dampen the cloth in the water solution and gently blot up the liquid on the grass.
+You can easily remove stains with a sponge without damaging the fresh look of your balcony turf.

 Remove Grease or Sticky Residues